The Case of FBA as a DEX Processing Model

 For this improvement to be safe, the largest markup needs to be achieved, i.e., $\epsilon\rightarrow 0$, so that no other arbitrageurs have the incentive to undercut again.
-If this undercutting is profitable, then $A_k \geq 0$.
-We know that the analog inequality for the $(k+1)$-th level ask quote is
+We next demonstrate the conditions such that $A_k < 0$.
+We know that the analog equation for the $(k+1)$-th level ask quote is